mabdullah227/Apna-college/README.md

 # Apna-college
-this is my first repository
+This is my first repository
-My name is abdullah
+My name is Abdullah